 What can make the sun shine?
 New Federal Rule, “Physician Payment Sunshine Act—Section 6002” requiring payments to doctors by medical device, pharmaceutical and biologics companies to be made public.

-The Federal Government, with the help of the Centers for Medicare & Medicaid Services (“CMS”), has enacted a law intended to help protect and inform patients.
+Physician Payment Sunshine Act: The Federal Government, with the help of the Centers for Medicare & Medicaid Services (“CMS”), has enacted a law called the Physician Payment Sunshine Act, which intends to help protect and inform patients.
 The Physician Payment Sunshine Act is a part of the new federal Affordable Care Act.
 Pharmaceutical, medical device and biologics companies must now reveal certain compensation they pay to doctors

 Beginning August 1, 2013, the Sunshine Act will require manufacturers who participate in federal health programs to gather data on compensation paid to physicians who use, promote and help develop new medical products.
 With certain exceptions, the Act only applies to companies who are under a written agreement to manufacture the covered drug, device, biological, or medical supply for another entity.
 The law is far reaching, and there are few exclusions to its reporting requirement.
 For example, payments valued at $10 or less (i.e., the value of notepads and pens) are exempt.

 In March of 2014, manufacturers must disclose the amount of payments and to whom.
 The information will become public in September 2014.

 This new requirement may be a potent tool in preventing the misuse of medical expertise in developing, researching and promoting new medical products.
 Through financial rewards, some manufacturers have unduly influenced doctors to skew study results and/or clinical trial results by providing undeserved positive reviews of products or drugs, downplaying negative effects.